- Internet and society

-Participants: Heather Ford, Dr William Kelly, John McManus, Dr Eric T. Meyer, Shireen Walton
+Participants: Dr Heather Ford, Dr William Kelly, John McManus, Professor Eric T. Meyer, Shireen Walton

 OxDEG, the Oxford Digital Ethnography Group, comprises students and faculty members from Oxford University who discuss and share ideas about the evolution of ethnography in a heavily mediated world.

-Participants: Dr Grant Blank, Professor William H. Dutton, Professor Helen Margetts, Bianca Reisdorf
+Participants: Dr Grant Blank, Ulrike Deetjen, Professor William H. Dutton, Professor Helen Margetts, Dr Bianca Reisdorf

 Research on access, use and attitudes to the Internet in Britain based on biennial surveys covering (for example) digital and social inclusion and exclusion, social networking, safety and privacy concerns, Internet regulation, and behaviour.

-Participants: Dr Mark Graham, Dr Steve New, David Sutcliffe
+Participants: Professor Mark Graham, Joshua Melville, Dr Steve New, David Sutcliffe

 Wikichains is a website that aims to encourage ethical consumption and transparency in commodity chains, by encouraging Internet users from around the world to upload text, images, sounds, and videos of any node on any commodity chain.